 Allison Whitaker shares stories about two people who are “the reason I’m still alive today”

 June 23, 2021

 Long before she ever heard the word “transgender,” Allison Whitaker knew she was different.
-“I didn’t feel right in my body,” says Allison, who was assigned male at birth.
+“I didn’t feel right in my body,” says Whitaker, who was assigned male at birth.
 “I felt like I was the only one like this in the world.”

-At age 32, after years of grappling with her identity and suffering from anxiety and depression, Allison felt she had two choices: live openly as a woman or end her life.
+At age 32, after years of grappling with her identity and suffering from anxiety and depression, Whitaker felt she had two choices: live openly as a woman or end her life.
 She chose to come out.

 “The first time I saw myself with makeup, I began to cry,” she writes in her memoir, Sometimes It Hurts: A Transgender Woman’s Journey.
 “I finally looked in the mirror and saw myself, the real me from within, for the first time.”

 Whitaker’s friends and coworkers embraced her news, but her family didn’t react well.

 “They told me, ‘Who’s going to love you now?’ and it broke my heart,” she says.
 “I’ve always dreamed of being married and having a family of my own.
 But to feel like I may never experience love, that’s something that, even to this day, bothers me,”